wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.1.7 =
+- The plugin will prevent WordPress's default password reset email notification from going out when a member resets the password.
+- Added debug logging for after a password is reset successfully.

 = 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.